Common searched topics: Manufacturing, Label printing, Sales order

 Once you’ve gone through all the tabs, you can click Next.

-When you want to proceed, click the Pull now button. inFlow will now connect to your WooCommerce store going forward.
+When you want to proceed, click Pull now. inFlow will connect to your WooCommerce store going forward.

-If you choose to pull products, then both products and WooCommerce orders (open and pending orders from the last 365 days) will be pulled to inFlow.
+If you choose to pull products, then both products and WooCommerce orders will be pulled to inFlow.
+The initial order pull includes all open, pending, and completed orders if they fall within the last 365 days.

-If you’re not pulling products to inFlow, click on the Pull now button to continue.
+If you’re not pulling products into inFlow, click on the Pull now button to continue.

 Additional information